reshmaattar/aws/readme.md

 1. python3 main.py

 #Output:
- Running main.py will take Template for defined environment and create output json in output folder,which can be compared with template provided
+ Running main.py will take create cloudformation template for defined environment and create output json in output folder,which can be compared with template provided